xorpherion/infrastructure-bootstrapping/README.md

 ## Plugins
 - comes default with
-    - cloud provision with xen server and centos
+    - cloud provision with KVM and container linux (CoreOS)
     - normalizing of machines through ssh
     - configuration for docker hosts
     - build and deploy with jenkins dsl plugin